UN appoints a former Dutch deputy premier and Mideast expert as its Gaza humanitarian coordinator

 CTVNews.ca Top Stories

-Four children between nine months and 10 years old and their mother were killed in their apartment east of Paris, in what the local prosecutor called an exceptionally violent crime.
-Authorities said the children's father was arrested Tuesday and is the primary suspect.

-LIVE UPDATES Israel expands offensive in central Gaza as Netanyahu aide meets with U.S. officials
+LIVE UPDATES Israel's forces raid a West Bank refugee camp as its military expands Gaza offensive

-The Israeli military says it has expanded its ground offensive in the Gaza Strip to the densely populated urban refugee camps in the central part of the territory.
+Israeli forces raided a refugee camp in the occupied West Bank, killing at least six Palestinians, Palestinian health authorities said Wednesday.
+The Israeli military also expanded its ground offensive in the Gaza Strip to the densely populated urban refugee camps in the central part of the territory.

-The rapper Ye, who has a long history of making antisemitic comments, issues an apology in Hebrew

-The rapper formerly known as Kanye West, who has a long history of making antisemitic comments, apologized to the Jewish community in an Instagram post written in Hebrew on Tuesday.

 Canada